 - Validation of Fundamental Skills – A+ certified professionals are well-versed in the troubleshooting, security, and networking skills that prepare them for many IT professions.

 For Which Careers Does CompTIA A+ Certification Prepare Someone?

-CompTIA A+ certification ensures that you are ready to work in a number of IT services positions for many companies and organizations.
+CompTIA A+ certification ensures that you are ready to work in several IT services positions for many companies and organizations.
 It’s a reliable way that potential employers can assess the knowledge and skill levels of prospective employees.
-In fact, organizations like Lenovo, Dell, Canon, Hewlett Packard, Intel, and the United States Department of Defense all look to CompTIA A+ certified candidates for their IT needs.
+Organizations like Lenovo, Dell, Canon, Hewlett Packard, Intel, the United States Department of Defense, and others are looking for CompTIA A+ certified candidates for their IT needs.
 They understand that this certification means that they are looking at a candidate who is competent to succeed in a host of IT roles for their business.

 Receiving CompTIA A+ certification will prepare you for general IT entry-level positions, such as technical support specialist, field service technician, IT support technician, IT support administrator, and many others.
 Some positions may require that you obtain further training or certifications, especially those that involve proprietary or vendor-specific hardware, software, and applications.
 Becoming certified will allow you to work in your desired industry while you gain the experience and knowledge that you need to decide on the next step on your career path, whether it be specialized or in project management roles.

 Additionally, employees who have earned their CompTIA A+ certification are frequently paid higher salaries – up to 15 percent more than non-certified employees in the U.S.